ccy05327/CS/Topic 2.md

 - IoT devices include a wide range of devices, such as refrigerators, doorbells, and security cameras.
 - The case study of the Mirai botnet shows how a real botnet operates
     > ... the most prominent Mirai DDoS attact was on DNW provider Dyn, resulting in inaccessibility of serveral high-profile websites such as GitHub, Twitter, Reddit, Netflix and many others.
 After analysis, Dyn estimated that there were up to 100,000 malicious endpoints involved in the attact

+## Wireless attacts: WiFi attact vectors

+- The Wifi Alliance is an organization of companies producing wireless technology, which aims to ensure compatibility between wireless devices.
+- The history of wireless network protocols and security is briefly discussed, focusing on major hardware iterations of wireless standards, such as 802.11a and 802.11b.
+- Four different attacks on wireless networks are described.
+The lecture advises that an understanding of cryptography is necessary to fully comprehend the attacks and recommends reading on the subject.
+- Security protocols within wireless standards are also discussed, including the ill-fated WEP and later WPA, WPA2, and WPA3.
+- The lecture provides personal experience with wireless networks and experimenting with different network speeds and video codecs.
+- Manufacturers may release firmware updates to upgrade previous devices to support newer standards or security protocols

+## Readings

+**Classic paper reporting on WEP’s vulnerabilities**

+Scott R. Fluhrer, Itsik Mantin, and Adi Shamir.
+2001.
+[Weaknesses in the Key Scheduling Algorithm of RC4](https://dl.acm.org/doi/10.5555/646557.694759).
+In Revised Papers from the 8th Annual International Workshop on Selected Areas in Cryptography (SAC '01).
+Springer-Verlag, Berlin, Heidelberg, 1–24.

+**This is a good (if a bit old) article about attack vectors for different Wifi protocols such as WEP, WPA and LEAP:**

+([PDF](/Readings/WiFi%20attack%20vectors.pdf)) Hal Berghel and Jacob Uecker.
+2005.
+[WiFi attack vectors](https://dl.acm.org/doi/10.1145/1076211.1076229).
+Commun.
+ACM 48, 8 (August 2005), 21–28.
+DOI:<https://doi.org/10.1145/1076211.1076229>
+Very thorough review of security in different wireless technologies used in IoT devices:

+([PDF](/Readings/Attacks%20and%20Defenses%20in%20Short-Range%20Wireless%20Technologies%20for%20IoT.pdf)) K. Lounis and M. Zulkernine, "[Attacks and Defenses in Short-Range Wireless Technologies for IoT](https://ieeexplore.ieee.org/abstract/document/9090905)," in IEEE Access, vol. 8, pp. 88892-88932, 2020, doi: 10.1109/ACCESS.2020.2993553.